 Why You Should Get a Squirrel Baffle

-Baffles save a lot of money, headaches, aggravation and preserve some less durable wood or plastic feeders.
-Squirrels can chew through just about anything and destroying it in the process.
-And for those of you that want to feed the squirrels, place one or more squirrel feeders far away from the birdseed.
+Baffles save money, headaches, and aggravation and preserve some less durable wood or plastic feeders.
+Squirrels can chew through just about anything and destroy it in the process.
+And for those of you that want to feed the squirrels, place one or more squirrel feeders far away from the bird seed.

-Squirrels can jump 4-5 feet vertically and 9-10 feet horizontally between trees or structures.
+Squirrels can jump between trees or structures 4-5 feet vertically and 9-10 feet horizontally.
 They also hang from objects with the toes of their back feet (with support from their tail), which allows them to eat comfortably while upside down.

 What to Look for When Buying a Squirrel Baffle

 Everyone has a different preference on what is essential when deciding on a squirrel baffle.
-Still, I want to offer my opinion on the most important things that the squirrel baffle should have.
+Still, I want to offer my opinion on the most essential things the squirrel baffle should have.

 Look for a Product That Does Not Cause Harm